 Three sets of power analyses were performed.
-The first assumed that the fish tissue concentrations at the 5 river stations were being compared using analysis of variance (ANOVA) (Figure 3-3).
+The first assumed that the fish tissue concentrations at the 5 river stations were being compared using analysis of variance (ANOVA) (Figure 3-2).
 The test statistic was the non-central F-distribution.
-For a sample size of 20 fish, the minimum detectable difference ranged from 22% for a CV=0.20 to 45% for a CV=0.40.
+For a sample size of 20 fish, the minimum detectable difference ranged from 22% for a CV=0.20 to

+45% for a CV=0.40.
 For a CV=0.30, the minimum detectable difference ranged from 27% at a sample size of 30 fish to 49% at a sample size of 10 fish.

-Figure 3-3 Minimum detectable difference, as percent of the mean, relative to sample size between 5 stations for three levels of CV.
+Figure 3-2 Minimum detectable difference, as percent of the mean, relative to sample size between 5 stations for three levels of CV.

-The second set of power analyses modeled the result of a t-test between two stations, or between two different years at the same station (Figure 3-4).
+The second set of power analyses modeled the result of a t-test between two stations, or between two different years at the same station (Figure 3-3).
 For a sample size of 20 fish, the minimum detectable difference ranged from 18% for a CV=0.20 to 36% for a CV=0.40.
 For a CV=0.30, the minimum detectable difference ranged from 22% at a sample size of 30 fish to 40% at a sample size of 10 fish.

-Figure 3-4 Minimum detectable difference, as percent of the mean, relative to sample size between 2 stations (or years) for three CVs.
+Figure 3-3 Minimum detectable difference, as percent of the mean, relative to sample size between 2 stations (or years) for three CVs.

 As is evident from the above analyses, the minimum detectable difference decreases as the CV decreases and the number of observations per sample increases.
 Little can be done to reduce the natural variability in fish tissue concentrations collected in the field.
 However, sample size can be adjusted.
 The sampling design must balance the desired level of precision, the practicalities of collection of the required number of fish, and the cost of additional analyses, as well as consistency with previous surveys.
 Previous sampling for fish tissue has utilized a sample size of 20 fish.
 To ensure consistency with previous surveys and to control overall project cost, it is recommended that a sample size of 20 continue to be targeted.
 A reduction in sample size is not recommended.
+Furthermore, a sample size of 20 fish will be sufficient to determine whether the target fish tissue concentrations have been met.